Focus on the ‘now’

-- It’s still TEFL!
 An environment lesson shouldn’t be just a lengthy reading on ecological destruction followed by comprehension questions, or listening to an expert talking about climate change.
-It should be active and communicative. use the old tefl favourites like find someone who…(rides a bike to work) or dictogloss or jigsaw readings.
-Note the cut-up bits of paper in the lesson plan Climate Change Overview!
+It should be active and communicative.
+Note the discussion section in the lesson February 8th: Winter Bike to School and Work Day.
+It’s the most important part of the lesson!